 - The module must have the maintenance status of "Actively Maintained" and a development status of "Under active development"

-- The reported installs must be greater than 1000 sites
+- The reported installs must be greater than 1000 websites

 - Ensure your Drupal core and modules are up-to-date during your development process.
-There should be no outdated modules at the time of site hand-off.
+There should be no outdated modules at the time of website hand-off.

 - Uniquely name the user/1 account.
-"Admin" is an easy guess.
+For example, do not use "Admin" for user/1.

-- Disable allowing PHP code in any user-facing content fields.
+- Disable allowing PHP code in any user-facing content fields, regardless of user role.

 - Stick with the above list for modules.
 Use as few as possible.